Deadlock as Brexit trade deal faces make-or-break day

-BRUSSELS (Reuters) - London and Brussels face a make-or-break decision on an elusive trade agreement on Sunday, after a week of tension and deadlock that left a tumultuous ‘no deal’ exit for Britain from the European Union’s orbit on Dec.
+LONDON/BRUSSELS (Reuters) - London and Brussels face a make-or-break decision on an elusive trade agreement on Sunday with a tumultuous ‘no deal’ exit for Britain from the European Union’s orbit on Dec.
 31 looking more likely than not.

-Negotiators have until the evening to resolve an impasse on arrangements that would guarantee Britain zero-tariff and zero-quota access to the EU’s single market, though talks could carry on if they miss the deadline.
+Negotiators have until the evening to resolve an impasse on arrangements that would guarantee Britain zero-tariff and zero-quota access to the EU’s single market.

 Negotiators met in Brussels on Saturday, and a British government source said they would press on through the night.
 But the talks were very difficult and “as things stand, the offer on the table from the EU remains unacceptable”.